pjpscriv/emoji-imager/README.md

 # Emoji Gradient

-On Facebook Messenger iOS Phone can give their group chats pretty emoji pictures.
+On Facebook Messenger, iOS users can give their group chats pretty emoji pictures.
 You can't do this on Android 😤.
 I wanted to be able to make my chats pretty so I made this.

-This is a little website that generates pretty emoji pictures with gradient backgrounds so you can download them, add them to all your chats and be the envy of all your friends.
+This is a little website that generates pretty emoji pictures with gradient backgrounds so you can download them, add them to all your chats, and be the envy of all your friends.

 ### Usage
 For example: